A Successful MRO Distributor Restructuring & Turnaround Program

 Step 3 Realizing Tangible Results

-Following ARGO’s action, the client adjusted its course during 2018 and proceeded with a successful two-phase headcount reduction program in June and November.
+Following ARGO-EFESO’s action, the client adjusted its course during 2018 and proceeded with a successful two-phase headcount reduction program in June and November.
 A disciplined and systematic focus on all key components of the P&L allowed better than projected month-by-month outcomes.

 - Realized labor savings of $900K by June, which helped achieve a $400K higher than planned EBITDA that month.